BlueBrain/Brayns/python/doc/source/plugins.rst

 ------------

 Brayns architecture allows it to be used for almost any kind of visualization purpose.
-For this reason, the core of Brayns knows nothing about any science-specific modeling.
+For this reason, the core of Brayns knows nowthing about any science-specific modeling.

-To load specific functionality, the Brayns backend service must be launched with plugins specified in the command line, which will add extra functionality.
+To load specific functionality, the Brayns backend service must be launched with the command to load specifiying plugins, which will add extra functionality.
 Plugins command line arguments can be chained to load multiple plugins.
 Plugin names are the name of the dynamic libraries (.so) implementing it.

 .. code-block:: console

     $ braynsService --uri 0.0.0.0:5000 --plugin braynsCircuitExplorer --plugin braynsDTI

-Here we load plugins by linking dynamically against braynsCircuitExplorer.so and braynsDTI.so.

 Brayns comes with built-in plugins that are always available and can be loaded at runtime.